JLSteenwyk/Phylogenetic_scripts/README.md

 Original author: [Jacob Steenwyk](https://jlsteenwyk.github.io/)

 ### create_taxon_bootstrap_alignments.py
 This script is designed to make subsets of a given fasta file.
 Subsets are created based on taxa and not the alignment such that a fraction of the total taxa represented in the input fasta file are used to create the resulting fasta files.
 This script samples without replacement.
+The input fasta file is specified using the -i argument, the number of taxa to subset is specified using the -l argument, the number of replicates to perform is specified using the -r argument, the seed is set using the -s argument, and the prefix of the output files is specified using the -p argument.
 ```
 python3
 |- sys